Articles

 From 1 July 2010, employers with fewer than 20 employees can make their contributions to the abovementioned Small Business Superannuation Clearing House, which will forward the contributions to funds nominated by the employees or to the employer’s default fund.
 For the purposes of determining whether the employer has complied with SG obligations, the employer is treated as having made the contributions to the funds at the time it made the contribution to the clearing house.

-This article was originally posted in December 2009: it has been occasionally updated/ refreshed, most recently in July 2024.
+(This article was originally posted by us in December 2009.
+We occasionally update/ refresh it, most recently in June 2025.)